How To Succeed In Finding A Job

 The job market is conducive to finding a job.
-The unemployment rate is down, there are more jobs open than potential candidates available to fill those roles.
-If you have been job searching for a while and with limited success, it is reasonable to ask yourself why that is, and what you can do to succeed in finding a job in 2019.
+At the time of this blog, the unemployment rate is down.
+There are more jobs open than potential candidates available to fill those roles.
+If you have been job searching for a while and with limited success, it is reasonable to ask yourself why that is, and what you can do to succeed in finding a job.

 With many online job search tools available today, it is easy and convenient to find job postings and apply.
 It is a surefire way to keep busy.
 Some people believe it is a numbers game – you submit so many applications, one will eventually lead to an interview, possibly to an offer and a new job.
 But there is a better way!